 The package also defines two major data types of its own: UNSIGNED and SIGNED.
-Details can be found in "Synopsys Data Types" later in this appendix.
+Find details in "Data Types" later in this chapter.
 The std_logic_arith package is legal VHDL; you can use it for both synthesis and simulation.

 The std_logic_arith package can be configured to work on any array of single-bit types.
 You encode single-bit types in one bit with the ENUM_ENCODING attribute.